-We use the sprint methodology in our own work with clients:
+At Limelights, we also use the sprint methodology in our own work with clients.
+Want to know why?

-🔎 Sprints keep you and your team focused.
-Sprints are all about building a shared understanding of the challenge.
-This focus on the outcome and not the process allows teams to see what’s important through concrete data and prototyping (instead of acting on single anecdotes from leaders or employees).
-As a result, they become laser-focused and spend their time on the right things.
+Sprints are all about building a shared understanding of a challenge.
+This focus on outcome rather than process allows teams to see what’s really important, and uses concrete data and prototyping instead of acting on single anecdotes from leaders or employees.
+As a result, they become laser-focused and ensure you spend your time on the right things.

-🏀 Sprints offer greater opportunities for collaboration.
-Lightning speed turnaround time gives way for faster feedback loops, more opportunities for collaboration, and higher productivity.
-Sprints are a pretty egalitarian process; there’s no place for ego.
+Sprints come with a lightning speed turnaround time.
+This gives way for faster feedback loops, more opportunities for collaboration, and higher productivity.
+Also, sprints are a pretty egalitarian process; there’s no place for ego.

 🔥 Sprints give your business a competitive advantage